C API Reference#

 • timeout – Timeout for the operation.
 Passing 0 will make the operation non-blocking and return immediately with the current status of the operation.

-• out_rendered_output – [out] Rendered output
+• out_render_var_output – [out] Mapped render variable output

 Returns:

-ovrtx_result_t ovrtx_unmap_rendered_output(
+ovrtx_result_t ovrtx_unmap_render_var_output(

 ovrtx_renderer_t *instance,

-ovrtx_rendered_output_map_handle_t map_handle,
+ovrtx_render_var_output_map_handle_t map_handle,

 ovrtx_cuda_sync_t before_destroy_cuda_sync,